gilson-leonel01/gilson-leonel01/README.md

 <div/>

 <br/>
-My goal is to impact people's lives through programming, I like challenges and learning a lot.
+I like challenges and learning a lot, my goal is to impact people's lives through programming.

  ### Last updates:

  •[]()<br/>